BunmiFash/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script sets permission mode
+This script adds execute permission to all subdirectories of a directory